codurance/site/_posts/2017-11-17-falling-into-machine-learning.md

 * What about weather forecasts?
 * How does the Google Search Engine work?
 * Can machines help us improve healthcare?
-* What made Siri or Alexa be able to process natural language?
+* What gives Siri and Alexa the ability to process natural language?

 And these are only a few examples.
 The use cases of Machine Learning are left up to imagination.